dbrandtCSUG/Capstone/README.md

 Files in the Repository
 ------------------------
 * Combined_Data_Cleaned.xlsx - a Microsoft Excel file that contains the dataset analyzed for this project
-* Capstone_SAS_Code.docx - a Microsoft Word file that contains the SAS code
+* Capstone_SAS_Code.pdf - a portable document format file that contains the SAS code
-* Capstone_SAS_Outputs.docx - a Microsoft Word file that contains screenshots of the SAS outputs
+* Capstone_SAS_Outputs.pdf - a portable document format file that contains screenshots of the SAS outputs
+* Capstone_Research_Project.pdf - my research paper on this topic

 Notes
 ------